 - Now heat a sauce pan with poppy seeds paste and water (used to deglaze the mixer jar) in medium flame.

-- Stir in until you notice the beautiful aroma of poppy seeds, it just took 2 or 3 minutes.
+- Stir in until you could notice the beautiful aroma of poppy seeds, it just took 2 or 3 minutes.

 - Now reduce the flame to low and add powdered jaggery into the pan.